ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 ### Altering the Deal

 A very important point to note here is that The DAO Hacker did not exploit anything in the underlying Ethereum protocol itself as the exploit was limited to the The DAO contract.
 They also did not "break the rules" of the The DAO either; they simply interacted with The DAO in a way that it's authors did not anticipate.
-Regardless of the _intent_ of it's author's, [The DAO's Terms](http://web.archive.org/web/20160501124801/https://daohub.org/explainer.html) made it clear that the contract code itself is the final arbiter; _Code is Law_:
+Regardless of the _intent_ of it's author's, [The DAO's Terms](http://web.archive.org/web/20160501124801/https://daohub.org/explainer.html) made it clear that the contract code itself was supposed to be the final arbiter; _Code is Law_:

 > The terms of The DAO Creation are set forth in the smart contract code existing on the Ethereum blockchain at 0xbb9bc244d798123fde783fcc1c72d3bb8c189413.
 Nothing in this explanation of terms or in any other document or communication may modify or add any additional obligations or guarantees beyond those set forth in The DAO’s code.
 Any and all explanatory terms or descriptions are merely offered for educational purposes and do not supercede or modify the express terms of The DAO’s code set forth on the blockchain; to the extent you believe there to be any conflict or discrepancy between the descriptions offered here and the functionality of The DAO’s code at 0xbb9bc244d798123fde783fcc1c72d3bb8c189413, The DAO’s code controls and sets forth all terms of The DAO Creation.
 > ...